 When you leave the room you have to slide one part under the door and that one stays on the inside of the door (it’s the wedge-shaped part).
 The other part containing the locking knob goes on the outside (this is the part that can be locked with the included key).

 Simply put, the device helps you place a wedge on the inside while you’re outside the room.
-So, it’s very similar to a door wedge, but a little more sophisticated.
+So, this bedroom door lock is very similar to a door wedge, but a little more sophisticated.

 Here’s a short video that demonstrates how the device works: